 Here are some other factors to consider when choosing which generator size is ideal for your home.

-Some appliances require more power to start than to run.
-For example, a refrigerator, air conditioner, water pump, etc. A water pump can run on 300 watts per hour, but the generator will need to provide 1100 watts at the beginning.
+Some appliances, such as refrigerators, air conditions, and water pumps require more power to start than to run.
+For example, a water pump can run on 300 watts per hour, but the generator will need to provide 1100 watts at the beginning.
+You’ll want to make sure your generator has enough power to start the device and not just run it.

 You can follow one of the three methods mentioned above to find out the running wattage count of your home or office appliance.

-If you want a generator for the whole house or office, calculate the power consumption of the major appliances and make an estimate.
-Calculating all the items can take a lot of time.
+If you want a generator for the whole house or office, calculate the power consumption of all major appliances and make an estimate, rounding up to leave extra coverage over the final amount.
+Calculating all the items can take a lot of time, so we recommend writing down your calculations so you only need to complete the process once. .

 For such requirements, you can buy a 2000W or 2 kW generator, and start the items one by one.
-Starting all of them at the same time is not recommended.
+Starting all of them at the same time is not recommended due to their start up consumption, but you can take advantage of their lower running wattage to power everything with a 2 kW generator.

 Frequently Asked Questions